 1 COLLABORATIVE LAW ACT 2 SECTION 1.
 SHORT TITLE.
 This [act] may be cited as the Collaborative Law Act.
 3 SECTION 2.
 DEFINITIONS.
-In this [act]: 4 (1) "Collaborative law" or a "collaborative law process" means a process in which parties 5 represented by collaborative lawyers attempt to resolve a matter without the intervention of a 6 tribunal under a collaborative law participation agreement.
-7 (2) "Collaborative law communication" means a statement, whether oral or in a record or 8 verbal or nonverbal, that: 9 (A) occurs between the time the parties enter into a collaborative law participation 10 agreement and the time the collaborative law process terminates or is concluded by negotiated 11 resolution of the matter; and 12 (B) is made for the purposes of conducting, participating in, continuing, or 13 reconvening collaborative law.
-14 (3) "Collaborative law participation agreement" means an agreement by persons to 15 participate in collaborative law meeting the requirements of section 3.
-16 (4) "Collaborative lawyer" means a lawyer identified in a collaborative law participation 17 agreement as having been engaged to represent a party in collaborative law and who is 18 disqualified from representing parties in the matter and substantially related matters if the 19 collaborative law process terminates.
-20 (5) "Law firm" means a lawyer or lawyers in a law partnership, professional corporation, 21 sole proprietorship or other association authorized to practice law, or lawyers employed or in a 22 legal services organization or the legal department of a corporation or other organization.
-23 (6) "Matter" means a dispute, transaction, claim, problem or issue described in a
+In this [act]: 4 (1) A "collaborative law process" means a process in which parties represented by 5 collaborative lawyers attempt to resolve a matter under a collaborative law participation 6 agreement without the intervention of a tribunal.
+7 (2) "Collaborative law communication" means a statement, whether oral or in a record or 8 verbal or nonverbal, that: 9 (A) occurs between the time the parties enter into a collaborative law participation 10 agreement and the time a collaborative law process terminates or is concluded by negotiated 11 resolution of a matter; and 12 (B) is made for the purposes of conducting, participating in, continuing, or 13 reconvening a collaborative law process.
+14 (3) "Collaborative law participation agreement" means an agreement by persons meeting 15 the requirements and incorporating the terms of Section 3 to participate in a collaborative law 16 process to attempt to resolve a matter.
+17 (4) "Collaborative lawyer" means a lawyer identified in a collaborative law participation 18 agreement as engaged to represent a party in a collaborative law process and who is disqualified 19 from representing a party in the matter and a substantially related matters under Section 6 if the 20 collaborative law process terminates.
+21 (5) "Law firm" means lawyers who practice together in a partnership, professional 22 corporation, sole proprietorship, limited liability corporation, legal services organization or the 23 legal department of a corporation or other organization.

-- 1 collaborative law participation agreement.
-A matter may, but need not be, a claim, issue or - 2 dispute in a proceeding. - 3 (7) "Nonparty participant" means a person, other than a party, that participates in a - 4 collaborative law process. - 5 (8) "Party" means a person that enters into a collaborative law participation agreement - 6 and whose consent is necessary to resolve the matter. - 7 (9) "Person" means an individual, corporation, business trust, estate, trust, partnership, - 8 limited liability company, association, joint venture, public corporation, government or - 9 governmental subdivision, agency, or instrumentality; or any other legal or commercial entity. - 10 (10) "Proceeding" means a judicial, administrative, arbitral, or other adjudicative process - before a tribunal, including related pre-hearing and post-hearing motions, conferences, and - 12 discovery. - 13 (11) "Record" means information that is inscribed on a tangible medium or that is stored - in an electronic or other medium and is retrievable in perceivable form. - 15 (12) "Sign" means, with present intent to authenticate or adopt a record: - 16 (A) to execute or adopt a tangible symbol; or - 17 (B) to attach to or logically associate with the record an electronic symbol, sound - 18 or process. - 19 (13) "Substantially related" means involves the same transaction or occurrence, nucleus - 20 of operative fact, claim, issue or dispute as another matter or proceeding. - 21 (14) "Tribunal" means a court, an arbitrator, or a legislative body, administrative agency, - or other body acting in an adjudicative capacity.
-A legislative body, administrative agency, or - other body acts in an adjudicative capacity if a neutral official, after presentation of evidence or legal argument by a party or parties, will render a binding legal judgment directly affecting a party's interests in a particular matter.
+1 (6) "Matter" means a dispute, transaction, claim, problem or issue for resolution as 2 described in a collaborative law participation agreement.
+The term includes a claim, issue, or 3 dispute in a proceeding.
+4 (7) "Nonparty participant" means a person, other than a party, that participates in a 5 collaborative law process.
+6 (8) "Party" means a person that enters into a collaborative law participation agreement 7 and whose consent is necessary to resolve the matter.
+8 (9) "Person" means an individual, corporation, business trust, estate, trust, partnership, 9 limited liability company, association, joint venture, public corporation, government or 10 governmental subdivision, agency, or instrumentality, or any other legal or commercial entity.
+11 (10) "Proceeding" means a judicial, administrative, arbitral, or other adjudicative process 12 before a tribunal, including related pre-hearing and post-hearing motions, conferences, and 13 discovery.
+14 (11) "Prospective party" means a person who discusses the possibility of entering into a 15 collaborative law participation agreement with a potential collaborative lawyer or another party.
+16 (12) "Record" means information that is inscribed on a tangible medium or that is stored 17 in an electronic or other medium and is retrievable in perceivable form.
+18 (13) "Sign" means, with present intent to authenticate or adopt a record: 19 (A) to execute or adopt a tangible symbol; or 20 (B) to attach to or logically associate with the record an electronic symbol, sound 21 or process.
+22 (14) "Substantially related" means involving the same transaction or occurrence, nucleus of operative fact, claim, issue, or dispute as a matter.

+(15) "Tribunal" means a court, an arbitrator, or a legislative body, administrative agency, or other body acting in an adjudicative capacity in which a neutral official, after presentation of evidence or legal argument, renders a binding decision directly affecting a party's interests in a matter.